Dias de Luta, Dias de Glória

 2005 song by Charlie Brown Jr.

 Dias de Luta, Dias de Glória (Portuguese for "Days of Struggle, Days of Glory") is a song by the Brazilian rock band Charlie Brown Jr., it was original released in 2006 as the four and the last single of the 2005 album Imunidade Musical. in 2012, it was also choiced to be the second single of the live album Música Popular Caiçara.

 In 2016, this song was sampled by the Brazilian rapper Gabriel o Pensador in their song "Fé na Luta", that was on the soundtrack of the Soup Opera Pega Pega.

 ITunes Brazil

-After the death of Chorão, the live version of this song, that was presence on the album Música Popular Caiçara, was placing number three between the most fast selling songs of the week in ITunes Brazil.
+After Chorão's death, the live version of this song, that was presence on the album Música Popular Caiçara, was placing number three between the most fast selling songs of the week in ITunes Brazil.